✔ No account fees or minimums ✔ Up to 4.20% APY

 Guide to Opening a Certificate of Deposit (CD) Account for Your Child

-A certificate of deposit (CD), or time deposit, can be a good option as a savings vehicle for a child.
-They allow you to deposit money for a specific term (e.g. a few months to a few years), and pay a fixed rate of interest.
+A certificate of deposit (CD) can be a good option to consider as a savings vehicle for a child.
+With a CD, you can deposit money for a specific term, such as a few months to a few years, and earn a fixed rate of interest.

-Any adult can open a custodial account for a child who will assume management of the account when they reach adulthood.
-There are some pros and cons you should know before opening a CD account for a child, including how CDs compare to other investment vehicles for your child.
+An adult can open a custodial account for a child who will assume management of the CD account when they reach adulthood.
+However, there are some pros and cons you should know before opening a CD, including how CDs compare to other investment vehicles for your child.

 Understanding Certificate of Deposits

-A certificate of deposit savings option is a bank product much like a savings account.
-The CD or account holder deposits the funds and agrees not to withdraw the money for a period of time, in effect, loaning the money to the bank.
-The bank pays the CD holder interest on the amount based on the total amount deposited and the maturity date of the CD (the term).
-Meanwhile, the bank invests the funds to make a return elsewhere.
+A certificate of deposit is considered a type of savings account.
+The account holder deposits the funds and agrees not to withdraw the money for a specific period of time, in effect, loaning the money to the bank.
+The bank pays the CD holder interest based on the total amount deposited and the maturity date of the CD (the term).

-You can open a CD with a bank or a credit union; this can be done in person or online.
-Most CDs are federally insured up to $250,000, no matter where the account is held.
+You can open a CD at a bank or a credit union; this can be done in person or online.
+Most CDs are federally insured up to $250,000.

-CDs are considered a conservative investment, but the interest earned on a CD is minimal because they are low risk.
-When opening a CD account for a child, it’s important to consider whether the peace of mind and a lower return is what you’re after, or whether you’d like an investment that offers more growth (but possibly more risk).
+CDs are generally considered a conservative investment, but the interest earned on a CD tends to be less than some other investments because CDs are lower-risk investments.
+When opening a CD account for a child, it’s important to consider whether the peace of mind and a lower return is what you’re after, or whether you’d like an investment that potentially offers more growth, but also possibly more risk.

 Can a Child Have a Certificate of Deposit?

-All things considered however, a CD for kids is a good choice because it can be a solid start to an investment plan for your child, and a way to help explain the dynamics of saving and what it means to earn interest on your principal deposit.
+A CD for kids can be a solid start to an investment plan for your child.
+It’s also a way to help explain the dynamics of saving to them and what it means to earn interest on a principal deposit.

-That said, minors cannot hold CDs.
-An adult must acquire a CD for the child and then transfer it when the child reaches adulthood.
-Depending on how much time you have, the custodial adult can also consider CD laddering, which is a technique where you hold several CDs with separate maturity dates to create steady returns.
+That said, minors cannot legally open CDs.
+An adult must acquire a CD for the child and then transfer it to them when the child reaches adulthood.

-Another point to remember about a CD for kids is that funds held in CDs and other savings accounts can affect a child’s eligibility for future financial aid.
+One thing to keep in mind about a CD for kids is that funds held in CDs and other savings accounts can affect a child’s eligibility for future financial aid.
 This is an important consideration, which could affect how much a family might pay for college tuition.

 Who Would Own the CD?